-4 technical things you should know about CMSVegard Ottervig on
+4 techy things you should know about CMS

 On the lookout for a new and better CMS?
-Here are some technical considerations you should make, including installation, search, modularity, and support.
+Here are some technical considerations.

-When choosing a CMS there are also somewhat more technical aspects to consider, best left in the competent hands of your organisation’s developers or IT department.
-Let’s first dive into a logical starting point: installation.
+When choosing a CMS there are several technical aspects to consider, best left in the competent hands of your organization’s developers or IT department.
+But you should be aware of them, too.
+Here are four of them.

 Are your digital experiences lacking?
 Make sure you at least have the right CMS:

-Most of the time, your developers or IT department will be the ones responsible for managing installation and upgrading your chosen CMS, but as this may not apply to every organisation, it is well worth to consider this aspect when looking for a new content management system.
+Most of the time, your developers or IT department will be responsible for managing installation and upgrading your chosen CMS, but as this may not apply to every organization, it is well worth to consider this aspect when looking for a new content management system.

 A wizard might also be used for other tasks than installing and upgrading your CMS.
 For instance, tutorials and the creation of new articles, uploading new images, etc. can be made easier with a wizard.
 As always, what you need is up to you, and there are no universal rules for when you should opt in for a wizard – it all depends on the context.

-Some CMSs primarily aimed toward people outside of the programmer environment solve the quest of modularity by providing a foundation, then opening for third-party plugins that fulfill whatever you desire.
-However, plugins do pose a security problem in the form that they add several new gates at your CMS stronghold—which malevolent invaders know to exploit.
+Some CMSs aimed toward people outside of the programmer environment solve the quest of modularity by providing a foundation, then opening for third-party plugins that fulfill whatever you desire.
+However, plugins can pose a security problem in the form that they add several new gates at your CMS stronghold—which malevolent invaders know to exploit.

-Find out more: How Norway Post built their search function with Enonic XP »
+Find out more: Elevating enterprise search with Enonic »

 Indexing and retrieval are topics that are closely related to search and database.
-In technical terms, a database index can be said to be a data structure that improves the speed of data retrieval operations in a database table at the cost of additional writes and storage space to maintain the index data structure.
-Or said in layman’s terms: indexes are used to quickly locate data without having to search every row in a database every time.
+Indexes are used to quickly locate data without having to search every row in a database every time.
 This makes searching faster and less demanding for the system.

 Retrieval is the obtaining of data from a database management system, with a structured and non-ambiguous presentation of the data.
 In order to retrieve the desired data the user presents a set of criteria by a query, and then the database management system selects the demanded data from the database.
 Retrieved data may be viewed on the screen, stored in a file, or printed.
 Queries are managed by query languages, such as “structured query language” (SQL).

-These technical aspects of a CMS may be hard to fathom for humans of flesh and bone, but they are nonetheless specifications that your developers love to consider when your organisation will decide for a CMS.
-Having a cursory knowledge about the topic is therefore an advantage for both you and your organisation.
+These technical aspects of a CMS may be hard to fathom, but they are nonetheless specifications that your developers love to consider when your organization will decide for a CMS.
+Having a cursory knowledge about the topic is therefore an advantage for both you and your organization.

 In either way, you better read the fine lines of any contract you’re supposed to enter with a CMS vendor or the like: This will tell you whether or not you can expect help from the cavalry if or when something goes wrong.

-Choosing a supported or non-supported CMS is entirely up to you and your organisation, but you will need to consider the pros and cons of both approaches, as well as including several other factors in your equation, like pricing, availability of the support team, functionality, and safety.
+Choosing a supported or non-supported CMS is entirely up to you and your organization, but you will need to consider the pros and cons of both approaches, as well as including several other factors in your equation—like pricing, availability of the support team, functionality, and safety.